 A California 501(c)(3) nonprofit organization

-Mission Statement: To provide a unique working retreat for visual artists, writers, and musicians inspiring creativity in a secluded, natural setting.
+Mission Statement: To provide a unique working retreat for visual artists, writers, and musicians inspiring creativity in a secluded and protected natural setting.

 Since 1979, more than 1500 residents have found creative inspiration in Dorland's peaceful setting.

 Over the years, six individual cottages, two art studios, an adobe community building, and a “Kitchen House” were created to provide studio, living, and community facilities for resident artists.
 Dorland’s purpose was to deepen the quality of the creative process, enabling its residents to explore their own creative resources without distraction.